Governing Body

 I was employed in a variety of educational settings for most of my working life, and my aim has always been to help children to develop to the full level of their potential.
 I have a lot of experience in helping children to acquire literacy skills, and particularly in supporting children with specific learning difficulties.

-I am an active member of Barford St Peter's Church and enjoy many interests, chiefly spending time with my three grandchildren, playing the piano, reading and crochet.
+I am an active member of Barford St Peter's Church and enjoy many interests, chiefly spending time with my two grandchildren, playing the piano, reading and crochet.

 I am delighted to have been appointed as staff governor in 2021 in order to further represent and support our excellent school.
 I have been teaching since 2010, and I joined Barford St. Peter's in 2016 when it was still a mixed-form entry school.
 Before then, I have taught in Rugby, Nuneaton, Coventry and Leamington, predominately in areas of social disadvantage.
 This has given me a great deal of teaching and management experience, especially when considering the varying challenges families and especially children face in their daily lives, which is enabling me to provide valuable insight into ensuring our school continues to provide for all of our school community.